 The school library is the large room in the Main Building.
-Students in the elementary grades have a library period each week during which they learn about the library and all students can check out and return books.
+Students have a library period each week during which they learn about the library and all students can check out and return books.
 Lost or damaged books are the responsibility of the family.